-Policy A: Non-intensive recreational uses of the shoreland and water areas that are compatible with the rural character of the Seaside Rural Planning Area (fishing, bird watching, picnicking) shall be preferred over noisy high intensity uses.
+Policy 1: Non-intensive recreational uses of the shoreland and water areas that are compatible with the rural character of the area (fishing, bird watching, picnicking) shall be preferred over noisy high intensity uses.

-- Policy B: Public access to the Necanicum River and North Fork of the Nehalem River currently exists at several locations.
+- Policy 2: Public access to the Necanicum River and North Fork of the Nehalem River currently exists at several locations shown on Map .
 If new data indicates a need in the future, new access shall be developed on public land with adequate provisions made for the protection of adjacent privately owned land.
-Riparian areas adjacent to new public access points shall be protected to the greatest extent possible. - Policy C: The County shall pursue the development of a safer bike path along Old Highway 101 to Cannon Beach.
+Riparian areas adjacent to new public access points shall be protected to the greatest extent possible. - Policy 3: Existing public land shall be preferred for recreational development, but shall not prohibit acquiring additional locations. - Policy 4: Subdivision or planned developments along major streams and rivers shall provide access points to the water for residents of the development.
+Provision of such access points shall not prohibit acquisition of additional locations. - Policy 5: The County shall pursue the development of a safer bike path along Old Highway 101 to Cannon Beach.
 The State should incorporate the bike path with Highway 101 improvements planned for the area.
-This bike route should be given high priority. - Policy D: The County will work to identify and establish public access facilities along the main stem of the Nehalem River.
+This bike route should be given high priority. - Policy 6: The County will work to identify and establish public access facilities along the main stem of the Nehalem River.